samhagan/wordpress-gcp/README.md

 Both options could be managed via Git workflows with deployment to a staging environment prior to production.

-Footnotes:
+### Footnotes

 ¹By default Wordpress stores media file on disk.
-Google provides a plugin that stores allows media files to be stored in Google Cloud Storage [1].
+Google provides a plugin that stores allows media files to be stored in Google Cloud Storage [1]

 ²User base is U.S. (West Coast) and Japan, which are 16 hours apart.
-Likely result in sustained increased activity for the 24hr period.
+Likely result in sustained increased activity for the 24hr period

-References:
+### References

 [1] https://wordpress.org/plugins/gcs/